 The general consensus among dieters is that weight management is difficult, but it doesn’t need to be.
 In this post, I’m sharing 3 weight management habits, which if you master, you can eliminate your weight drama.
 Practicing these habits will make managing your weight easier and take the focus off the scale.

 I’ll go over these 3 habits in more detail below, but if you want to skip ahead and just get to the meat of it, here are the 3 tips:

 1. Focus on nutrition

-- 20% healthy naturally-sourced fats like the fats you get from extra virgin olive oil, avocado, salmon, and eggs.
+- 20% of your foods from naturally-sourced fats.
+Go for the healthy options extra virgin olive oil, avocado, salmon, and eggs.

 - 40% lean proteins, including proteins from non-animal sources.

-- 40% healthy carbs mainly plant-based, with just a few grains, nuts, and seeds.
+- 40% healthy (mainly plant-based) carbs, with just a few grains, nuts, and seeds.

 2. Get your life in order